WHO IS THE KILLER IN SCREAM

 Assault on Dewey Riley

-We have the maximum probability that Stu has been acting as the Ghost in these scene of the Scream movie, chased Sidney, Gale near the house.
+We have the maximum probability that Stu has been acting as the Scream killer in these scenes of the Scream movie, chased Sidney, Gale near the house.
 Consequently, it was Stu Macher who stabbed Dewey into his back.
 It was the second fail to kill the person after Gale Weathers.

 And finally, Sidney Prescott accomplishes another two murderers.
 She electrocutes Stu and shots Billy Loomis.